Program Fees for 2023–2024

 - TCU bills applicants from partner schools through the partner school based on a memorandum of agreement with each school.
 Fees may differ somewhat based on how a partner school treats the EAI Program as an extension of the school’s own global education program, how the school applies financial aid, and/or a number of other factors.

-- The semester and year-long program fees all include three meals a day on weekdays (except holidays) and lunch and supper on Saturdays.
+- The semester and year-long program fees all include three meals a day on weekdays (except holidays).
 For students enrolled in the Fall Semester program, the program fees also include meal expenses during fall break in late November, at which time the dining hall will be closed.
 For students enrolled in the Winter/Spring Semester, it does not include meal expenses for a two-week winter break in late December, and a three-week spring break in March, at which times the dining hall will be closed.
+The room fee for fall, winter, and spring breaks is included in the program fees.
 Books are not included for any of the terms (except for selected Japanese language texts), but the book fees are typically lower than at an American university.
 The prices do not include transportation to or from Japan, nor personal expenses.
 (See below regarding additional costs.)

 - Field trips and the EAI Primary Courses are available only in the Fall Semester.
 It is to be further noted that, while the Winter/Spring semester can be broken into blocks (or halves), the Fall Semester is a unified package for EAI students and cannot be split into blocks.